 In this first of our three talks, emphasis was placed on various projects Univa has completed to support the unique architecture of the TSUBAME3.0 supercomputer.
 If you have any interest in executing HPC and Deep Learning workloads via containers that are capable of leveraging GPUs, I can assure you that this presentation will whet your appetite.
 Because we anticipate you’ll also want to have some hands-on time, you’ll be delighted to know that we’ve rolled these TITECH-motivated enhancements into our mainline implementation of Univa Grid Engine – in other words, you don’t require access to a TSUBAME-style supercomputer to immediately reap the benefits of our efforts.

-The video of the talk is available via Youtube on the SUSE channel (see below), whereas you’ll find the slides here.
+The video of the talk is available via Youtube on the SUSE channel (see below).
 Key to our ability to deliver enhancements such as these is the unique way we abstract GPUs via Resource Maps (RSMAPS) in Univa Grid Engine.
 If you’d like to explore this enhanced abstraction for resources, our support for GPUs, and/or our integration with Docker containers, we encourage you to contact us and thereby join our ever-growing list of innovative customers like TITECH.

 Please stay tuned for the details on the other two talks we delivered in the SUSE booth at SC17.